I'm going to try out WordPress so I'm blogging over there now:

 The question is, how are we to interact with men in ministry and in the church?

-That said, this brotherly love should be shown and lived out in modesty.
+In modesty - That said, this brotherly love should be shown and lived out in modesty.
 This means modesty in our talk, actions, dress and manner of interacting.
 As women our bible study, outside of corporate bible study, should be with women.
 Our counseling (to some degree) and mentorship should be with women.
-Our intimate relationships should remain with our husband or other women, if we have no husband then it should remain with women (Titus 2)
+Our intimate relationships should remain with our husband or other women, if we have no husband then it should remain with women (Titus 2).

 That in all your relationships with men you seek the guidance of the Holy Spirit in applying the Biblical vision of manhood and womanhood; that you develop a style and demeanor that does justice to the unique role God has given to man to feel responsible for gracious leadership in relation to women—a leadership which involves elements of protection and care and initiative.
 That you think creatively and with cultural sensitivity (just as he must do) in shaping the style and setting the tone of your interaction with men.